 However, if you do lose it, it’s relatively simple to retrieve.
 You can look up an old tax return or bank records to find it.
 Alternatively, you can call the IRS’ Business & Specialty Tax Hotline at (800) 829-4933 and select EIN from the list of options.

 Once connected with an IRS employee, tell the representative you lost or misplaced your EIN.
 The representative will ask you some security questions before providing the number.
-The business owner or other responsible business party should call.
+The business owner or other responsible business parties should call.
 The hours of operation are 7:00 a.m. – 7:00 p.m. local time, Monday through Friday.

-An Employer Identification Number (EIN) can be a legal requirement for many small businesses, but even it it’s not, we’ve covered a number of good reasons to get an EIN.
-If you need help with that or other important payroll information, be sure to check out Gusto, an all-in-one payroll and HR solution that automatically calculates, files, and pays your payroll taxes to help you avoid payroll headaches.
+An Employer Identification Number (EIN) can be a legal requirement for many small businesses, but even if it’s not, we’ve covered a number of good reasons to get an EIN.
+Don’t forget to check out Gusto, an all-in-one payroll and HR solution that automatically calculates, files, and pays your payroll taxes to help you avoid payroll headaches.
 Start a free trial today.